HalestormAI/runpy/README.md

 # RunPy -  Strava Analysis in Flask

-Reimagining of Currere to use Python (Flask) backend for pulling running stats To run:
+Reimagining of Currere to use Python (Flask) backend for pulling running stats.

+To run:

   * Copy `config-example.json` to `config.json`, then add your Strava API keys to it